Shaded areas are Museum work rooms not open to the public.

 - Domestic sweepers and vacuum cleaners.

 - The Magazine.
-Fossils, Seaford hoard of neolithic axe heads and other archaelogical finds.
+Seaford hoard of neolithic axe heads and other archaelogical finds.
 Roman coins and carving, old bottles.
 Trapdoor to store below.